 With a Kitchen Showroom

 You get cabinets and countertops installed.
-When they open your wall and find cracked cast-iron pipes, corroded wiring, or termite damage, they call someone else.
+When they open your wall and find cracked cast-iron pipes, corroded wiring, or termite damage in a 1940s Crescent Lake bungalow or 1925 Old Northeast craftsman, they call someone else.
 Your project stops while they coordinate a plumber, an electrician, and a structural contractor — each on their own schedule.
 You wait.
+Showrooms sub out framing, plumbing, electrical, and tile to whoever has availability that week.
+Revolution does not.

 With Revolution